ExecuteWorkflow Widget

 • Create a Process Definition called “TrainingInviteWorkflow”.

 • Select the “WordDocGenerator” step and configure the “Required” properties.
 Provide a name for the step.
 Choose the report template.
 Click the icon to upload the Report Template (*.docx) from the local folder.
-Provide the variable or global references to store the document's physical and virtual paths.
+Provide variable or global references to store the document's physical and virtual paths.
 Click the Save button.

-• A pop-up window is displayed for configuration.
-Provide the text for the “Execute Button.”
+• A pop-up window appears for configuration.
+Enter the text for the “Execute Button.”
 Select the process definition from the drop-down list.
-Select the execution mode between “Real-Time and Background.”
-Note: In real-time execution, wait or human interaction steps, such as tasks, route forms, etc., are overridden and completed automatically.
+Choose the execution mode between “Real-Time” and “Background.”
+Note: In real-time execution, wait or human interaction steps, such as tasks and route forms, are overridden and completed automatically.
 Select the “Save” checkbox to store the process instance.
-Select the “Hide” checkbox to hide this widget during runtime.
+Select the “Hide” checkbox to hide this widget at runtime.
 Select the “Read-Only” checkbox to disable the button click event.

 Definition Sample:

-You may download the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download the sample definition(s) from the link provided and later import them (drag-and-drop) into your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

-Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after import.
+Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after the import.
 Then, save the definition to confirm the changes.

 Click here to download the sample file.